 Ministik is located in a designated Important Bird Area, and borders the Ministik Bird Sanctuary.
 By securing this site, we essentially expanded the area protected by the Sanctuary.

 There are many wetlands at this natural area, which are important for filtering water and maintaining our water supply.
-Ministik is located in the Cooking Lake Moraine Natural Area, and provides important habitat for wildlife.
+Ministik is located in the Beaver Hills UNESCO Biosphere Reserve, and provides important habitat for wildlife.